 Barach imagined a world where computers would be cheap and abundant, and one particular use for these “computing machines” would be in the realm of education.
-He speculated that children would be able to all have their own machine to use in order to receive individualized lessons to maximize their learning potential.
+He speculated that each student would have his or her own machine to use in order to receive individualized lessons to maximize their learning potential.

 These students of the future would complete multiple choice tests, and when they answered the questions wrong the computer would be prompted to bring up a review of the material in order to ensure they mastered the content.
-At the end of every day the computers would print out the students results and be handed to a teacher for review, so the progress of these young learners could be tracked and charted.
+At the end of every day the computers would print out the students' results, which would be handed to a teacher for review, so the progress of these young learners could be tracked and charted.

 While the way schools are structured does not directly mirror this prediction, the abundance of smart classrooms, computer labs, and tablet assisted learning far exceeds Barach’s hopeful expectations.
 Additionally, on the computer there are countless free resources students are given access to for maximizing their learning, such as Khan Academy and the myriad tutorials on YouTube.